takp/jp_station/README.md

 # JpStation

-JpStation helps you to get the near station data from latitude and longitude using api. ( http://map.simpleapi.net/ ) Now the response data is only in Japanese.
+JpStation helps you to get the near station data from latitude and longitude using api. ( http://map.simpleapi.net/ ) The response data is only in Japanese.

 ## Installation